- Patients with the diagnosis or clinical suspicion of craniopharyngioma in whom planned clinical management will include tissue sampling

 - Possibly contact you again in the future to ask for permission to do additional, new studies of your tissue

-Learn more about our Neuro-Oncology Program, which treats infants, children, teens and young adults with brain tumors.
+Learn more about our Neuro-Oncology Program, and the diagnosis and treatment of infants, children, teens and young adults with brain tumors.